CSCCE Community Participation Model

 Citation: Center for Scientific Collaboration and Community Engagement.
 (2020) The CSCCE Community Participation Model – A framework for member engagement and information flow in STEM communities.
 Woodley and Pratt doi:10.5281/zenodo.3997802

 Figure legend: The CSCCE Community Participation Model describes four modes of community member participation, CONVEY/CONSUME, CONTRIBUTE, COLLABORATE, and CO-CREATE, as well as a fifth “super user” mode, the CHAMPION mode.
 Member activities are generally convened or scaffolded by a community manager, who usually represents an organization or institution.
-See the text for a full description of this figure.
+Review the text for a full description of this figure.

 Each of the first four modes in the CSCCE community participation model describes the manner in which community members interact with one another WITHIN the community.